nicolaschan/nc99.co/about.md

 The server runs Ubuntu and was custom built in 2012.
 The current specs are:

-- **CPU** - Intel Core i5-3570K Ivy Bridge Quad-Core 3.4GHz
+- **CPU** - AMD Ryzen 9 3900X 12-Core Processor
-- **RAM** - 2x8GB DDR3 (16GB total)
+- **RAM** - 2x16GB DDR4 at 3200 MHz (32GB total)
-- **Motherboard** - ASUS P8H61-M LE/CSM (REV 3.0) LGA 1155 Intel H61 Micro ATX Intel Motherboard
+- **Motherboard** - GIGABYTE X570 I AORUS PRO WIFI AMD Ryzen 3000 PCIe 4.0 SATA 6Gb/s USB 3.2 AMD X570 Mini-ITX Motherboard
-- **Storage** - 1.5TB HDD
+- **Storage** - 128 GB NVMe SSD

-Since we are home-hosted, we unfortunately have home internet connection speeds.
-Currently, the speeds are about 30 Mbps down and 5 Mbps up.
-Because of this, most lag experienced when playing is due to network speeds, not server hardware.
-We are located in Mountain View, CA so geographical distance from here can also be a factor in lag, although international users from Europe have been successful in playing on a public modded server in the past.
+Currently, we have a gigabit symmetric connection.
+We are located in Berkeley, CA so geographical distance from here can also be a factor in lag, although international users from Europe have been successful in playing on a public modded server in the past (when we were in Mountain View, CA).